urakubo/Dojo-standalone/README.md

 2. We merged it with Tensorflow/tensorboard (DNN framework by google) and 2D/3D DNN-based segmentation programs.
 3. A 3D viewer was equipped for visual inspection.

 Multiple users can simultanously use it through web browsers.
-The final goad of this software is to develop unified softwre for alignment, DNN-based segmentation, and proofreading for EM experimentalists.
+The final goal is to develop unified softwre for alignment, ground-truth preparation, DNN-based segmentation, and proofreading for EM experimentalists.

 ## System requirements
 Operating system: Microsoft Windows 10 (64 bit).